LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-03-30-Dublin-City-Half-Marathon.md

 A great morning of racing at the new Dublin Half Marathon!

-Congratulations to our athletes who competed against a field of 5044 runners.
+Congratulations to our athletes who competed against a field of <b>11837</b> runners.

-Special mention to Mollie and Ciara who 15th and 16th overall 🎉
+Special mention to Mollie and Ciara who finished 15th and 16th overall 🎉

-<b>Mollie O Donnell</b>  - 01:26:43 hr
+<b>Mollie O Donnell</b>  - 01:26:43 hr <br>
 <b>Ciara Broderick Farrell</b> - 01:27:02 hr

 Also another athlete competed in the Dundalk Half Marathon